South Dakota State Jackrabbits: Athletic facilities

 The Dykhouse Student Athlete Center, the home of Jackrabbit football, opened prior to the 2010 football season.
 The Sanford Jackrabbit Athlete Complex, a state-of-the-art indoor practice and competition facility opened October 11, 2014.
 It is immediately north of and attached to the Dykhouse Student Athlete Center.
 The SJAC has bleacher seating for up to 1,000 spectators and can be used for track practice and track meets, football practice, softball and baseball practice, and other events within the SDSU athletic department.
 It has been recently furbished with a state-of-the-art indoor golf practice area consisting of 4500 square feet of practice space, with slope, sand traps and simulators for rainy weather and the winter months.
 When completed, the 149,284-square foot facility was the largest indoor practice facility in Division I athletics and features an eight-lane, 300-meter track, one of only five collegiate indoor tracks of that size in the nation.
 Inside the track is an 80-yard football field plus end zones at each end.
 The turf in the facility is soy-based Astroturf.
 The SJAC has areas for sports medicine including rehab space, a training room, additional weight-training facilities, hydrotherapy, a football team room, offices and academic advising facilities.
 The Dykhouse Student Athlete Center is immediately north of the new stadium for Jackrabbit football, the 19,340-capacity Dana J. Dykhouse Stadium, opened in the Fall of 2016.
 The Dykhouse Stadium was constructed for easy expansion to 22,500 and the potential for future expansion to a capacity of 40,000.
 Like the SJAC, the turf in the Stadium is soy-based Astroturf.

 In November 2018, SDSU finished construction on a new practice facility connected to Frost Arena that contains 2 full-size practice courts for men's and women's basketball and women's volleyball.

-Funds are currently being raised for a wrestling practice facility.
+The Frank J. Kurtenbach Family Wrestling Center opened in Fall 2022.
+The 16,000 sq. ft. building is on the southwest corner of the SJAC and provides practice area and locker rooms.

+Frost Arena is currently undergoing a $50 million renovation that will change the name to First Bank & Trust Arena.
+First Bank & Trust committed the lead gift of $20 million.
+The arena renovation will include premium seating areas & suites, state-of-the-art video board and display systems, an enhanced sound system, a more spacious concourse, and improved restrooms.
+New and improved locker rooms and offices are also a part of the design for the renovated arena, which will have an estimated capacity of 5,500.

+Fundraising has started for a new on-campus soccer stadium across from Dana J. Dykhouse Stadium & Artificial Turf for the Erv Huether Field & The Jackrabbit Softball Stadium.